-Action – The first medication, Mifeprex blocks progesterone.
+Action – The first medication (mifepristone), blocks progesterone.
 Progesterone is a hormone that is necessary for the pregnancy to survive.
-Without progesterone, the embryo dies.
-The second medication, Mifipristone, causes cramping, expelling the embryo and uterine contents.
+Without progesterone, the embryo eventually dies.
+The second medication (misoprostol) causes cramping, expelling the embryo and uterine contents.2

 Side effects – Cramping and bleeding are expected.
 Bleeding may be like a heavy period.
 Bleeding can last 9 to 16 days and possibly up to 30 days.
-Other possible side effects include nausea, vomiting, diarrhea, fever, chills, weakness, dizziness and headache.
+Other possible side effects include nausea, vomiting, diarrhea, fever, chills, weakness, dizziness, and headache.3

-Follow-up – It is important to follow-up with your doctor 1 to 2 weeks after taking this medication regime to see if an abortion has occurred and to assess for complications.
+Follow-up – It is important to follow-up with your doctor 1 to 2 weeks after taking this medication regimen to see if an abortion has occurred and to assess for complications.5

 To learn more about the abortion pill and your options, schedule a free and confidential appointment.